sixChar/arxiv-feed/README.md

 ## TODOs
 - ?Add negatives as an option to embedding queries
 - ?Merge codepaths in "tooBig" handling
-- Add script/automation that refreshes subjects, pulls papers, and maybe embeds them
-- Remove pull papers button
+- user embeddings to generate feed
+- don't return empty papers when less than 5 match query
+- test deployment